emwjacobson/MCHoster/README.md

 ### web
 This is the Django web server, it handles the interactions with the end users.

+### db
+This will be the container that manages the databases.
+Still unimplemented.

 ## Requirements
 ### Software
 - Docker